JazmineMT/ContentGuide/grammer-and-mechannics.md

 ## Links

 Write links that are descriptive and have meaning.
-State where the links go and what content will be found there.
+Link descriptions should have words describing where they go and what content is there.
 It is best to use keywords from the linked page.
-Using descriptive links allows the reader to easily scan pages and assists with screen reading technologies.
+Using descriptive links allows the reader to scan pages and assists with screen reading technologies.

 <pre>
 ❌  You will find more documentation <a href="url">here</a>.
 </pre>
 <pre>
-✅  For additional information review the <a href="url">Configuring Products</a> guide.
+✅  For additional information, review the <a href="url">Configuring Products</a> guide.
 </pre>
 <br/>

-## Click vs Select
+## Click vs. Select

 We use the word **select** instead of **click** when addressing our readers.
-This action can be used agnostically across devices.
+This action is used agnostically across devices.

 <br/>

 ## Italics

-In general, we don’t *Italicize*, instead, we **bold** words.
-This allows readers to more easily scan our documentation.
+In general, we don’t *italicize*; instead, we **bold** words.
+Readers can quickly scan our documentation.

 <br/>

 ## Capitalization

-We use a couple of different capitalizations.
-Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
-Sentence case capitalizes the first letter of the first word and proper nouns in a phrase.
+We use a couple of different capitalizations: title case and sentence case.

 ### Headers/Titles - Title Case
+Title case is when the first letter of every word except articles, prepositions, and conjunctions is capitlized.

 When writing titles and headers we follow title case guidelines.
 <pre>